Smithfield Neighborhood - 24th and Ames Avenue

 The empty lot on the northwest corner of 24th and Ames Avenue used to house an auditorium that served many purposes throughout its lifetime.
 The auditorium would hold special events like Omaha’s annual food show, where local businesses and national corporations would go to show off their new products.
 The auditorium also housed a Lutheran Church and the Afro Academy of Dramatic Arts.

 The building that housed the Afro Academy of Dramatic Arts is highlighted in this photo from 1947.
 Courtesy of the Durham Museum Photo Archives.

 The Afro-Academy, which opened in November of 1972, was a passion project of the Black Power Movement; it was not created to make money but was instead created to demonstrate African Americans’ pride in their culture and heritage.
 Harry Eure, one of the founders, wanted to make a space where African Americans could create and perform stories that transcended the racial barriers of the time.
-It was also a place where African Americans could find entertainment that related to them because at the time there were no movies or TV shows that could speak to African Americans on a personal level.
-One show that was like this was called “Who’s Got His Own?’’ which was about a black man who silently endured the harassment of his colleagues, which was a topic many African Americans could relate to.
-However, the Academy quickly outgrew the space on 24th and Ames and was moved to North 30th Street, where it stayed open for 4 more years.
-After the Academy left the building was demolished, and now all that’s left of the area is a vacant lot filled with grass and flowers.
+It was also a place where African Americans could find entertainment that related to them, because at the time there were no movies or TV shows that could speak to African Americans on a personal level.
+One show that was like this was called “Who’s Got His Own?’’ which was about a Black man who silently endured the harassment of his colleagues, which was a topic many African Americans could relate to.
+However, the Academy quickly outgrew the space on 24th and Ames and moved to North 30th Street, where it stayed open for four more years.
+After the Academy left, the building was demolished, and now all that’s left of the area is a vacant lot filled with grass and flowers.